 Wait to Take Out the Trash – There are a couple of rules when it comes to trash cans and raccoons.
 Consistently take them out on the morning of trash pickup day.

-Secure Trash Cans – If you do not have the choice of carrying your trash cans out on the afternoon of trash day, you will need to make arrangement to secure down your eyelids so that raccoons cannot open them.
+Secure Trash Cans – If you do not have the choice of carrying your trash cans out the night before trash day, you will need to find a way to secure down the garbage lids so that raccoons cannot open them.
 Raccoons have human-like paws, so they can pry open lids.
 Be sure to use lid locks, zip ties, or possibly a cement block to prevent raccoons from being able to open them.

 Manage Garbage Odors- Raccoons have a excellent sense of smell.
 To disguise your garbage odors, simply double bag.
 You may also place ammonia soaked cotton balls in a bowl near your trash cans for all other times of the week.
 You can also use moth balls.
 These odors, coupled with lid locks, will make it even more difficult for raccoons to get into your trash.
 The odor may keep them away altogether.

-Powder that the Floors – Raccoons don’t enjoy the sensation of dust in their paws and toes.
+Powder the Floors – Raccoons don’t enjoy the sensation of dust in their paws and toes.
 So you may try sprinkling baby powder or fine sand around your trash cans to keep them off.
-Because you can see the paw prints from the powder, then this method is excellent at telling you how many raccoons you are managing, and whether they have stopped visiting.
+Because you can see the paw prints from the powder, then this method is excellent at telling you how many raccoons you are dealing with and whether they have stopped visiting.

-Professional Raccoon Control – In case you can appear to manage your raccoon problem with these methods, it is helpful to outsource professional raccoon control services.
+Professional Raccoon Control – In case you can not seem to manage your raccoon problem with these methods, it is helpful to outsource professional raccoon control services.
 Licensed contractors maintain the appropriate permits, equipment, and resources to both extract and exclude raccoons, safely and humanely.